centic9/poi-benchmark/README.md

 However this is likely to change with some better deployment setup in the future.

+## Required software

+You currently need the following to be installed
+* Java 6 or higher
+* Apache Ant 1.8.0 or higher

+Make sure to have Apache Ant in the PATH, i.e. typing `ant` on the commandline should work.
+If Apache ant is installed via your Linux distribution, also install the package ´ant-optional´ or ´ant-junit´

 ## Cron-entry to run the job every night

     0 1 * * * bash /opt/poi-benchmark/runBenchmark.sh